mycpuorg/mycpuorg.github.io/_posts/2021-01-01-Useful-STL-algos.md

 tags: [C++, STL, Algos]
 comments: true
 ---
-Come On! `C++` STL contains stupefyingly useful algorithms.
+There are a ton of detailed references available for STL.
+Even several books written about them.
+But I want cheat sheets long enough to explicitly tell me how to use them and implicitly, tell me why/when to use them. `C++` STL contains stupefyingly useful algorithms.
 I will just arbitrarily list them here for reference (not comprehensive by any means).
+It's a little hard to do this easily, so I am going to start here:

 ## List of Useful `STL` Algorithms